christopheradams/christopheradams.io/_posts/2012-10-03-weak-soundsystem.md

 of White Space Beijing, and survived a week of exposure to the cultural and climatic elements of Caochangdi.

-I was there to capture the destruction on film.

 ![Weak Soundsystem](https://static.christopheradams.io/file/cxadams-website/medium/flickr/8048/8111359498_b7d4360145_k.jpg)